tanaya13693/Redis-Proxy/redis-proxy-cache/README.md

 The cache is limited in size and is defined by two parameters, the capacity and the global expiry.
 The capacity defines how many keys can be stored in the cache, and the global expiry defines how long is allowed to pass before a key is expired, which is thereafter treated as if it weren't in the cache.
 When the cache is at capacity, items are evicted according to a least-recently-used policy.

 Requests to the backing Redis instance can be sent sequentially with a concurrent runner class or with an instance of the proxy.
 Requests can be sent concurrently only with a concurrent runner class, although they will be handled sequentially.

+Parallel processing through Jedis pool connections
 In separate Class JedisUtil I have also added pool connections configuration for Jedis Parallel concurrent processing as part of bonus flow

 ## KT of Code.
 What code does